RaeesaParker/toDoList/README.md

 # ToDoList

 ## General Information
-This repository ([RaeesaParker/toDoList](https://github.com/RaeesaParker/toDoList)) holds the front-end code, whilst the back-end repository can be found at [RaeesaParker/toDoList-API](https://github.com/RaeesaParker/toDoList-API) .
+This repository ([RaeesaParker/toDoList](https://github.com/RaeesaParker/toDoList)) holds the front-end code for a trello-like todo board.

+The current deployment only holds the front-end.
+The back-end is currently in development and the repository can be found at [RaeesaParker/toDoList-API](https://github.com/RaeesaParker/toDoList-API) .

 ## Technologies